 Companies that have “cracked the code” on driving consistent sales rep productivity at scale are experiencing repeatable revenue growth, higher percentage of overall rep attainment, and stronger employee engagement.
-But despite its importance, many organizations are still struggling to unlock it.
+But despite its importance, many organisations are still struggling to unlock it.

-In this blog post, I’ll share the best practices for how leading companies are achieving what good looks like in sales productivity, and offer insights on top strategies, known challenges, benefits, and the future role that AI will play across your marketing and sales organization.
+In this blog post, I’ll share the best practices for how leading companies are achieving what good looks like in sales productivity, and offer insights on top strategies, known challenges, benefits, and the future role that AI will play across your marketing and sales organisation.